goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

-:negative_squared_cross_mark: **Otherwise:** Unconsciously, you choose the test inputs that cover only code paths that work well.
+❌ **Otherwise:** Unconsciously, you choose the test inputs that cover only code paths that work well.
 Unfortunately, this decreases the efficiency of testing as a vehicle to expose bugs

 <br/>